Marcus Einfeld

-Marcus Richard Einfeld (born 22 September 1938) is a former Australian judge who served on the Federal Court of Australia and was the inaugural president of the Human Rights and Equal Opportunity Commission.
-In retirement, he served two years in prison after being convicted of perjury and perverting the course of justice.
+Marcus Richard Einfeld (born 22 September 1938) is an Australian former judge of the Federal Court of Australia and was the inaugural president of the Human Rights and Equal Opportunity Commission.
+He was convicted of perjury and perverting the course of justice and served two years in prison.

 Einfeld studied law at the University of Sydney.
 His father Syd Einfeld was a federal MP.
 He was called to the bar in 1962, and appointed Queen's Counsel (QC) in 1977.
 From 1972 to 1976, Einfeld was a director of the World Jewish Congress, based in London.
 After returning to Australia he became one of Sydney's most prominent barristers.
 Einfeld was appointed to the Federal Court in 1986, serving until 2001.
 In the same year he was made the inaugural president of the Human Rights and Equal Opportunity Commission, serving until 1989.
 He was also the inaugural president of the Australian Paralympic Committee from 1990 to 1992.

 In 2006, Einfeld was issued a A$77 speeding ticket for travelling 10 km/h (6.2 mph) over the limit.
 He appealed the ticket, claiming that he had not been driving.
 Journalists subsequently discovered that he had made a number of false statements under oath; the woman he had said was driving had in fact died several years earlier.
 Einfeld was arrested in 2007, and the following year pleaded guilty to perjury and perverting the course of justice.
 He was sentenced to three years' imprisonment.
 As a result of his actions, Einfeld was expelled from the legal profession and stripped of many of the honours he had previously accumulated, including his status as a Queen's Counsel, appointment of the Order of Australia, and his status as a National Living Treasure.